Libera-Chat/libera-chat.github.io/bylaws.md

 5. The Complaint Processors must respect the privacy of complainants and all other parties.
-The Complaint Processors may recruit other members of the organisation to assist with their invstigation.
+The Complaint Processors may recruit other members of the organisation to assist with their investigation.
 Other members, including the Board and Complaints Rota members who are not actively working on the complaint, must not have automatic access to it.

 6. If any party to a complaint disagrees with the result, they can appeal it.